Catalyst Branding

 Differentiation and neutralization are equally important.

-We all know it’s important to differentiate our offer from competition, but success in this race has been as much about neutralizing competitive advantages as it has been about differentiation.
+We all know it’s important to differentiate our offer from competition, but success in these races has been as much about neutralizing competitive advantages as it has been about differentiation.
 This one is tricky for there’s a fine line between success and alienation.
 But, it’s becoming increasingly clear that marketers need to bring neutralization messages into our narrative to help distinguish our offer, particularly if we’re challenging the status quo.

 Authenticity remains critically important.

 It’s important to remain true to who you are if you want to build meaningful connections.
-One of the most promising candidates going into the campaign is no longer a factor in the race because he morphed his persona three times in the course of the campaign.
+One of the most promising candidates going into the 2016 campaign was no longer a factor in the race because he morphed his persona three times in the course of the campaign.
 Targets sniff that out fast and quickly turn away if you fail the genuine test.

 Mechanical repetition of key talking points can alienate targets.